Key Takeaways

 The ASU provides an illustrative example that outlines four scenarios, demonstrating the application of scope guidance in paragraph 718-10-15-3 for a profits interest or similar award with specific features.

-The table presents the fact patterns (Case A through D) from the illustrative example.
-It summarizes the conclusions regarding the application of the scoping guidance outlined in paragraphs 718-10-15-3 for each case.
-Please note, the term “Units” in the table specifically refers to the Class B Units as detailed in Example 10 of the ASU.
+The table shows from the illustrative case the fact patterns (Case A through D).
+It compiles the findings on the application of the scoping advice described in paragraphs 718-10-15-3 for every case.
+Please note that the table’s term “Units” especially refers to the Class B Units as described in ASU Example 10.

 Main Provisions of ASU 2024-01: Illustrative example that outlines four scenarios.